Sometrik/framework/iOS_Support.md

 NORMAL, ACTIVE, SELECTED.
 If the widget is is pressed, it goes to the ACTIVE state, and when its a toggle button that is selected, it goes to the selected state.

+It is recommended, that some kind of style manager class is created, which can receive style commands, and then update the appearance of each widget.
+On Android, each widget has multiple style managers - one for each state - and, for example, when a widget is touched, it goes to the active state, and the style manager for active state is asked to update the widget appearance.

 Style | Description
 ----- | -----------